Did I really travel all the way here just to see a column?

 The official address of the Holy Trinity Column in Olomouc is Horní nám, 771 00, Olomouc.
 It’s right in the city centre and probably close to your accommodation.
 If you’re just visiting for the day, it’s about 25 minutes walk from the main train station.

 If you’re coming from one of the other cities in the Czech Republic, you might find that a bus is easier.
-The best option is to book in advance through Student Agency.

 Why is the Holy Trinity Column in Olomouc important?

 The Holy Trinity Column in Olomouc was listed as a World Heritage Site in 2000 because it is the best example of the Moravian Baroque style of monument that was popular in Central Europe in the 18th century.